syedhassaanahmed/syedhassaanahmed.github.io/_posts/2018-04-05-building-single-source-of-truth-using-serverless-and-nosql.markdown

 In case the output binding to Service Bus failed, an Exception will be raised from above function.
 Currently its being handled in client application (not shown in this post but represented by the [*Load generator*](#e2e-architecture)) with retries using [Polly](https://github.com/App-vNext/Polly).
 If the issue becomes more prominent in future, we plan to implement [Dead-Lettering](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-dead-letter-queues#application-level-dead-lettering) in above function.

 ### Data storage
 Our next big challenge was to decide where to store the data.
 From prior experience with RDBMS, customer highlighted the challenges they faced including maintenance of normalized schema, scaling issues, complexity of queries.
-There was some temptation around Graph databases, however customer didn’t require traversing a network of relationships — something Graph databases are exceptionally good at.
+There was some temptation around Graph databases, however customer didn't require traversing a network of relationships — something Graph databases are exceptionally good at.

 Due to changing nature of the data as consequence of evolving business requirements, we chose a document database.
 Document databases in Azure can be provisioned as 3rd party —[ MongoDB Atlas](https://docs.atlas.mongodb.com/reference/microsoft-azure/), as well as first-party PaaS — [Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction).
-Customer’s affinity towards PaaS and the elastic-scale, low-latency capabilities tipped this decision in Cosmos DB’s favor.
+Customer's affinity towards PaaS and the elastic-scale, low-latency capabilities tipped this decision in Cosmos DB's favor.

 Continuing our pipeline from Service Bus, we connected another function which gets triggered when a product appears in the Service Bus Queue and inserts that product to Cosmos DB.
 ```cs